hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 If were are to assume that the authorities were positioned against travel, then why do we observe such lenience towards it?
 While Vaporis' work presents clear evidence that authorities became more tolerant of peasant's pilgrimage, he does not directly pose the question of why.
 While his argument challenges the fact that the authorities fully controlled the peasants' movements, pointing out that the peasants found ways to circumvent the barriers and thus were not immobile, he positions it as despite the intent or desire of the authorities.
 This paper presents an alternative perspective <mark style="background: #FFF3A3A6;">that highlights the importance of the tourism industry.</mark>

-I argue that these economic benefits to be gained from pilgrimage is highly relevant to understanding the lenience of the bakufu and daimyo because "[p]ilgrimage, and the service industry that supported it, was integral to the growing market economy of Tokugawa Japan" (Thal 2005, 102).
+I argue that the economic benefits to be gained from pilgrimage is highly relevant to understanding the lenience of the bakufu and daimyo because "[p]ilgrimage, and the service industry that supported it, was integral to the growing market economy of Tokugawa Japan" (Thal 2005, 102).
 This market economy was of great importance to the bakufu, as my previous research (Hall 2022) revealed in their efforts to manage the rice market.
 In this paper I argue that the bakufu's concern with the economic potential of pilgrimage is because the governance of the Tokugawa regime was not authoritarian, but socially responsive ( #Paramore_2012 ) and primarily concerned with the economy and region's prosperity.
 Because they were more focused on keeping a prosperous country and not interesting in strictly managing the lower classes, they would be approving of the rise of the tourism industry from pilgrimage.

+Before presenting my argument, I first summarize the arguments of historians.
+While few ask the question of the authorities motives for how they dealt with pilgrimage, many historians make claims regarding the situation.

 First I present research that reveals **how pilgrimage turned into a consumerist tourism industry.** The economic potential of these travelers was realized by the shrine and temples Oshi, who promoted and organized pilgrim's travel and organize travel for pilgrims.
 Their efforts resulted in the increase of pilgrims (REF) and over time other local entities began to vie for the service of those travelers.
 The tourism industry that emerged from this came to be vital to many regions.